viveknathani/dashboard-work/README.md

 3. use dashboard # or any DB_NAME (should match with the one used in .env file)
 4. # exit from prompt
 5. cd backend # from project root
+6. npm install
-6. npm start
+7. npm start
-7. cd frontend # from project root
+8. cd frontend # from project root
+8. npm install
-8. npm start # will start at PORT 3000 by default
+9. npm start # will start at PORT 3000 by default
 ```